Auxilor/auxilor.github.io/docs/ecoarmor/how-to-make-a-custom-set.md

   # The conditions required for the effects to activate
   conditions: [] # The conditions for the effects to be run
 ```

+For more information on recipes, check out the [Crafting Recipes](https://plugins.auxilor.io/all-plugins/the-item-lookup-system/recipes) documentation.

 :::dangerFrequently Asked Questions:
 **Why do I get a piece of stone?** <br/>
 - This is because an armor piece is missing, or configured incorrectly.
 In most cases, users remove the elytra section.